-Always Follow Up
+#12 | Always Follow Up

 As far as possible, every contact with a customer (sales, shipping, returns, complaints, etc.) should be followed by a call or email to ensure the shopper is happy.
 This kind of follow-up is the only way to be certain that expectations were met to the customer’s satisfaction.

-In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Free Download
+In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Get the FREE guide

 It’s hard to place a dollar value on great customer service, but showing the impact of chargebacks is easy.
-According to the 2021 LexisNexis True Cost of Fraud™ study, retail and eCommerce merchants will ultimately pay $3.60 for every dollar lost in a fraud attack.
+According to the 2021 LexisNexis True Cost of Fraud™ study, retail and eCommerce merchants ultimately pay $3.60 for every dollar lost in a fraud attack.
 This includes friendly fraud, which is directly impacted by your adoption of customer service best practices.

 That’s an intimidating statistic.
 The more you work to enhance the customer experience, though, the more comfortable shoppers will feel when dealing with you.
-And, the more comfortable they feel dealing with you, the more likely they are to turn to you with problems.

 Consumers need to know that they will talk to a courteous, professional, and knowledgeable agent if they call you.
 They should be confident that the person on the line will work to resolve their issue as painlessly as possible.
 That keeps the customer happy — and more willing to shop with you again.

-Chargebacks911® offers a true end-to-end technology platform that prevents more disputes, wins more reversals, and maximizes your ROI.
+Of course, providing a better customer experience is not, on its own, a complete chargeback prevention strategy.
+Multiple other factors can trigger customer disputes, from merchant errors to friendly fraud.
+Fortunately, we can help.Chargebacks911® offers a true end-to-end technology platform that prevents more disputes, wins more reversals, and maximizes your ROI.
 For more information on how to improve customer service to prevent chargebacks, contact us today.

 What are customer service best practices?